 The TMS input is used to give commands to the TAP controller and is sampled on the rising edge of TCK.
-It is allowable to leave this pin unconnected if the TAP is not used.
+You can leave this pin unconnected if the TAP is not used.
 The pin is pulled up internally, resulting in a logic HIGH level.